ennova/postmarkdown/README.markdown

 ## Syntax Highlighting

-Postmarkdown will accept fenced code blocks so you can add syntax highlighting by adding an optional language identifier.
+Postmarkdown supports fenced code blocks which allows you to add syntax highlighting with an optional language identifier.
 For example, to syntax highlight Ruby code:

     ```ruby